-other blocks that are used with it is very important for performance.
-If you allocate blocks all in random locations, you'll have lousy performance because you'll be doing big seeks as you walk the tree.
+blocks at random locations, you'll have lousy performance because you'll be doing big seeks as you walk the tree.

 However, since you are not going to be graded on performance, I suggest you use a simple free list.
 Have the superblock point to the first free node and have every free node point to the next free node.
 Then simply insert and remove free nodes from the front of the list.
 Another alternative is to use a simple bit vector, with a bit for each block on the disk.
 If the bit is zero, the block is free.
 A simple free list allocator is included in the code we give you.